What Is Channel Conflict? & How To Avoid It [Full Guide]

 Introduction

 Every business wants successful and healthy sales channels, whether direct or indirect.
-The latter is especially tricky to achieve as they can lead to what is known as "channel conflict": a misalignment of certain aspects of the selling process, as seen from multiple partners.
+The latter is especially tricky to achieve as they can lead to what is known as âchannel conflictâ: a misalignment of certain aspects of the selling process, as seen from multiple partners.
+Therefore, it is crucial to design strategies that avoid channel conflict from the outset to ensure robust partner relations and maximize program benefits.

 Often, businesses will use multiple channels to reach additional customers and expand their reach.
 Unfortunately, issues can arise when multiple channels are used.